FAIRmat-NFDI/nexus3d/README.md

   Create a stl from a nexus file via the command line

 Options:
-  --output TEXT     The filename to write to (default: experiment.stl).
+  -o, --output TEXT  The filename to write to (default: experiment.stl).
   -s, --size FLOAT   The side length of a cube in meters. (default: 0.1 m).
   -f, --force        Force overwriting of output file.
-  --help            Show this message and exit.
+  --include-process  Include transformations inside /entry/process --help             Show this message and exit.
 ```